 As a result of this strange legal situation, any CBD oil sold in a store is not entirely legal; however, almost nobody is enforcing it.

-As recently as February 2017, over 1500 CBD products were seized from businesses in Alaska by government authorities.
+In February 2017, over 1500 CBD products were seized from businesses in Alaska by government authorities.

 CBD oil and marijuana-related products are emerging industries, which can cause a lot of difficult circumstances.
-For customers, this creates a concern with purchasing CBD oil sold in store because it is difficult to trace the source of the products and get reliable information.
+For customers, this creates a concern with purchasing CBD oil sold in stores because it is difficult to trace the source of the products and get reliable information.